Agent Definition Guide: Creating Custom Agents

 description

-field if the agent will be used as a tool
+field if agent will be used as a tool

 - Review system prompt for clarity and specificity